RivinHD/Tsunami-Simulation/docs_sphinx/submissions/optimization.rst

 Mostly it inline ``functions`` and ``constexpr`` inside the same object and from the imported libraries.
 It also unrolled small loops and distributed some loops into library calls.
 Furthermore it sinks common stores with same value.
+Unfortunately the compiler does not vectorize the code, but at least inlined the F-Wave solver.

 8.3 Instrumentation and Performance Counters
 --------------------------------------------